ecrucru/anticrux/README.md

 node --expose-gc nodejs_demo_solve.js
 ```

+Remark : if you don't install the package "nodejs-legacy", replace the command "node" by "nodejs".

 ### AntiCrux Server

-You need first to install [Node.js](#node-js).
+You need first to install [Node.js](#nodejs).

 To access the engine remotely, you can execute AntiCrux as a chess server.
 By default, it listens to local connections on the port 5000 and you can't create more than one instance on the same port.

-Start the server by double-clicking on the script "run_server.bat".
+Start the server by double-clicking on the script "run_server.bat" (Windows) or "run_server.sh" (Linux).

 Because it mimics the commands of the Free Internet Chess Server (FICS), AntiCrux Server is compatible with any ICS client not supporting timeseal.